Total Generalized Variation for Piecewise Constant Functions on Triangular Meshes with Applications in Imaging: Novel Discrete Formulation of Second-Order TGV for Piecewise Constant Elements on Unstructured Meshes

 We now argue that the kernel of the novel formulation \eqref{eq:our_TGV} includes precisely those functions in $\DG{0}(\Omega)$ that interpolate linear functions at the circumcenters of each triangle; see \cref{figure:kernel_elements} for a visualization.
 This can be seen directly from \eqref{eq:jump_equals_u1} since for a linear function $f \colon \Omega \to \R$ one has

 and setting $u_\pm = f(\bm_\pm)$ and $\bw = \nabla f$ yields \eqref{eq:jump_equals_u1}.

-Notice that for rectangular triangles, the circumcenter lies on the hypotenuse.
-Therefore a kernel element always has the same function values $u_\pm$ on two rectangular triangles $T_\pm$ that share their hypotenuses; see \cref{figure:kernel_elements}.
+Notice that for triangles with a right angle, the circumcenter lies on the hypotenuse.
+Therefore a kernel element always has the same function values $u_\pm$ on any two triangles $T_\pm$ which form a rectangle and share their hypotenuses; see \cref{figure:kernel_elements}.